Installations of the United States Navy in New Zealand: History

 For the International Geophysical Year of 1957-58, U.S. forces returned to New Zealand to set up supply lines for the US Antarctic Research Program.
 The U.S. presence in Antarctica was continued beyond 1957 and became Operation Deep Freeze.
 For many years there was a U.S. presence at Harewood Airport in Christchurch, which was then shifted to the new Christchurch International Airport.
-Military Airlift Command maintained a military airlift support detachment at the airport for many years, often using Air National Guard aircraft.
+Military Airlift Command maintains a military airlift support detachment at the airport, often using Air National Guard aircraft.